dzackgarza/Notes/Obsidian/zettelkasten/unstable homotopy groups of spheres.md

 # Survey articles on homotopy groups of spheres
 From Hatcher:

 Connections between homotopy groups of spheres and low-dimensional geometry and topology have traditionally been somewhat limited, with the Hopf bundle being the thing that comes most immediately to mind.
-A fairly recent connection is Soren Galatius' theorem that the homology groups of $Aut(F_n)$, the automorphism group of a free group, are isomorphic in a stable range of dimensions to the homology groups of $\Loops^\ "loop-infinity S-infinity", the space whose homotopy groups are the stable homotopy groups of spheres.
+A fairly recent connection is Soren Galatius' theorem that the homology groups of $Aut(F_n)$, the automorphism group of a free group, are isomorphic in a stable range of dimensions to the homology groups of $\Loop^\infty "loop-infinity S-infinity", the space whose homotopy groups are the stable homotopy groups of spheres.

 Other posters have alluded to the Kervaire-Milnor theory (from "Groups of homotopy spheres.
 I") which shows how, via Pontryagin-Thom, our knowledge and ignorance about the stable homotopy groups of spheres is reflected in knowledge and ignorance about classification of manifolds.
 Maybe it's worth telling this (really beautiful!) story.